superbrobenji/nvim/readme.md

 ## TODOs
 - Fix formatting on save and `<leader>f` formatting for TS and JS projects using prettier files.
+- Add run commands for anything that needs an npm package or external dependency to packer file.
 - Add Node debugger for chrome and node in dap.
 - Test csharp dap debugger.
 - Add the font installations steps for the nvimWebDevIcons plugin on linux.